Skip to main content

 Read More

 My classes were dropped because I forgot to pay.
 How do I re-enroll?
-636 views

-enrollment classes payment
+classes enrollment payment

 As long as space is still available in your preferred sections, you will re-enroll the same way you enrolled the first time: either online or in person (a new form is required for in-person enrollment).
 If the schedule change period has ended, you will need to obtain instructor's consent to be reinstated into your class.